nuthanc/ml-stephen/regressions/README.md

 ### Finishing the Cost Refactor
 * (-Actual + 1) instead of (1 - Actual), as this is easy in tensors

+### Plotting Changing Cost History
+* Run using node
+* It's running fine
+* In index.js of logistic-regression, import plot and call it
+* If we change our batchSize to 10, we'll get even faster